ArminEmamidp/django-blog/README.md

     localhost:8000

-To create content on blog, you need to use the admin panel Open the bowser and go to this address:
+To create content on blog, you need to use the admin panel:

+Write the following commands:

+    1: Open the bowser and go to this address:

-    localhost:8000/admin
+    2: localhost:8000/admin

     Username: admin